Maxim-Mazurok/google-api-typings-generator/gapi.client.androidenterprise-v1/readme.md

 await gapi.client.androidenterprise.enterprises.enroll({token: 'token'});

 /*
-Generates an enterprise upgrade URL to upgrade an existing managed Google Play Accounts enterprise to a managed Google domain. **Note:** This feature is not generally available.
+Generates an enterprise upgrade URL to upgrade an existing managed Google Play Accounts enterprise to a managed Google domain.
+See the guide to upgrading an enterprise for more details.
 */
 await gapi.client.androidenterprise.enterprises.generateEnterpriseUpgradeUrl({
   enterpriseId: 'enterpriseId',